World of A Song of Ice and Fire: Central Essos

 This section covers the Essos locations east of the Free Cities that Daenerys Targaryen passes through on her travels in A Game of Thrones and A Clash of Kings before moving on to Slaver's Bay.

 Valyria

 Valyria is a peninsula in South-Central Essos, west of Slaver's Bay.
 Before the Doom of Valyria, it was the seat of the Valyrian Freehold, a massive empire thousands of years old.
 The Valyrians are characterized by their silver hair and violet eyes.
-Valyria was called The Freehold because every man who owned land was allowed to vote for their leaders.
+Valyria was called the Freehold because every man who owned land was allowed to vote for their leaders.
 The Valyrians also used slaves to mine the Fourteen Flames, a series of volcanoes rich with ore.
 They subjugated the Ghiscari and the Rhoynar and established all of the Free Cities, save Braavos.
 They did this through their knowledge of dragonlore.
-Many Valyrians rode dragons.
-Eventually an event known as the Doom of Valyria, apparently involving a violent eruption of the Fourteen Flames, destroyed the Freehold and made Valyria an archipelago.
-The Targaryens are of the blood of old Valyria who escaped before The Doom.
+Twoscore noble dynasties, known as dragonlords, rode and controlled dragons.
+Eventually, an event known as the Doom of Valyria, apparently involving a violent eruption of the Fourteen Flames, destroyed the Freehold and made Valyria an archipelago in the newly-formed Smoking Sea.
+The Targaryens are descendants of Old Valyria who escaped after Daenys the Dreamer's dream foretold of the eruption.
+The other noble families of Valyria mocked them, believing Daenys to be mad.
+Her father, Aenar Targaryen, believed her and successfully relocated the family to Dragonstone, an island on the east coast of Westeros, making them the only surviving dragonlords after the Doom.